 Besides being weed’s number one enemy, mold is also an enemy of the humans (it’s basically Batman vs Joker at this point).

-When you smoke moldy weed you also inhale mold spores, which can cause symptoms such as itching, runny nose, nasal congestion and similar.
+When you smoke moldy weed you also inhale mold spores, which can cause symptoms such as itching, runny nose, nasal congestion.

 Long term smokers can develop an intolerance also

 Marijuana allergy is not limited to first time users.
 It can happen with long term users as well.